aaronthorp/meteor-up/README.md

 * Revert to the previous version, if the deployment failed
 * Secured MongoDB Installation (Optional)
 * Pre-Installed PhantomJS (Optional)

+### Server Nginx

+* Host multiple applications on a single server
+* Define a unique port and ROOT_URL for each instance and Nginx will proxy forward accordingly
+* Prevents multiple deployments of the same port on a single server
+* add `setupNginx:true` to `mup.json` and specify a `PORT` and `ROOT_URL` in the environment variables
+* Provide a unique `appName` for each app.
+This will install it into its own folder and own upstart on the server.

 ### Installation